AcademySoftwareFoundation/OpenCue/sandbox/README.md

 ## Monitoring

-To get started with monitoring there is also a additional docker-compose which sets up monitoring for key services.
+To get started with monitoring there is also an additional docker-compose which sets up monitoring for key services.

 This can be started from the OpenCue root directory with: